-Not all cancers that affect the liver are considered liver cancer.
+Cancer that spreads to the liver is more common than cancer that begins in the liver cells.
 Cancer that begins in another area of the body — such as the colon, lung or breast — and then spreads to the liver is called metastatic cancer rather than liver cancer.
-And this type of cancer is named after the organ in which it began — such as metastatic colon cancer to describe cancer that begins in the colon and spreads to the liver.
-Cancer that spreads to the liver is more common than cancer that begins in the liver cells.
+This type of cancer is named after the organ in which it began — such as metastatic colon cancer to describe cancer that begins in the colon and spreads to the liver.

 Most people don't have signs and symptoms in the early stages of primary liver cancer.
 When signs and symptoms do appear, they may include:

 - Losing weight without trying

 - Yellow discoloration of your skin and the whites of your eyes (jaundice)

 When to see a doctor

 Make an appointment with your doctor if you experience any signs or symptoms that worry you.

 Liver cancer happens when liver cells develop changes (mutations) in their DNA.
 A cell's DNA is the material that provides instructions for every chemical process in your body.
 DNA mutations cause changes in these instructions.
 One result is that cells may begin to grow out of control and eventually form a tumor — a mass of cancerous cells.

 Sometimes the cause of liver cancer is known, such as with chronic hepatitis infections.
 But sometimes liver cancer happens in people with no underlying diseases and it's not clear what causes it.

 Factors that increase the risk of primary liver cancer include: